soundcloud/Axt/README.md

   → my_button action
 ```

-An `axt` modifier that does not have an identifier is only exposed to tests if an identifier is provided somewhere higher up in the view hierarchy.
+Using the `testData` modifier only results in an element exposed to tests, if an identifier is provided somewhere higher up in the view hierarchy.

-Do not use the `axt` modifiers for native views on custom controls.
+Do not use the `testId(:type:)` modifiers for native views on custom controls.
 For custom controls, extracting data from views is not necessary.

 #### Inserting extra elements